Gag rule (United States): Example of petitions presented on a single day (February 18, 1839)

 From December 1838 to March 1839, the Twenty-Fifth Congress received "almost fifteen hundred petitions signed by more than one hundred thousand people.
 Eighty percent of the signatories supported abolition in the capital".

+It is estimated that by 1840, 415,000 petitions had been submitted to members of Congress.

 Twenty-first rule (1840)

 In January 1840, the House of Representatives passed the Twenty-first Rule, which greatly changed the nature of the fight: it prohibited even the reception of anti-slavery petitions and was a standing House rule.
 Before, the pro-slavery forces had to struggle to impose a gag before the anti-slavery forces got the floor.
 Now men like Adams or William Slade were trying to revoke a standing rule.
 However, it had less support than the original Pinckney gag, passing only by 114 to 108, with substantial opposition among Northern Democrats and even some Southern Whigs, and with serious doubts about its constitutionality.
 Throughout the gag period, Adams' "superior talent in using and abusing parliamentary rules" and skill in baiting his enemies into making mistakes, enabled him to evade the rule.